Elizabeth Needham: Arrest, conviction and death

 In late 1730, Sir John Gonson, a Justice of the Peace and fervent supporter of the Society for the Reformation of Manners, spurred on by the furore surrounding the Charteris rape case, began conducting raids on brothels all over London.
 By early 1731 he had arrived at St James, where some residents of Park Place reported "a Notorious Disorderly House in that Neighbourhood".
 In truth, Needham's house was hardly unknown, having served the upper echelons of society for years, but she was arrested by Gonson and committed to the Gatehouse by Justice Railton.

 On 29 April 1731, Needham was convicted of keeping a disorderly house, fined one shilling, and sentenced to stand twice in the pillory, and "to find sureties for her good behaviour for 3 years".
 On 30 April she was taken to the pillory near Park Place to stand for the first time.
 Perhaps because of her connections, she was allowed to lie face down in front of the pillory and a number of guards were paid to protect her.
-Despite this she received such a pelting that it was thought likely she would die before her punishment was completed.
-The crowds that had gathered to see her pilloried were so large that one boy fell on an iron fencing rail while trying to get a better look and was killed.
+Despite this she received such a pelting, that it was thought likely that she would die before her punishment was completed.
+The crowds that had gathered to see her pilloried were so large that one boy fell on an iron fencing rail while trying to get a better look, and was killed.

-Needham was taken from the pillory alive, but died on 3 May 1731, the day before she was due to stand in the pillory (this time at New Palace Yard) for the second time.
-With her last words she apparently expressed great fear at having to stand in the pillory again after the severe punishment she had received the first time.
+Needham was taken from the pillory alive.
+She died on 3 May 1731, the day before she was due to stand in the pillory for the second time, this time at New Palace Yard.
+With her last words she apparently expressed great fear at having to stand in the pillory again, after the severe punishment she had received the first time.
 The Grub Street Journal, the satirical journal allied with Alexander Pope and others of Hogarth's friends, sardonically reported that the populace "acted very ungratefully, considering how much she had done to oblige them".
 Her demise was celebrated in a mocking rhyme: